 I sell non-laminated solid red cedar paddles for $250.
 The laminated paddles require more time to build and therefore I charge more for these paddles.
 I sell red and, yellow cedar laminated paddles for $350.
 When I find a very beautiful piece of red cedar, I try to emphasis the beauty of the wood, by laminating it with very white pieces of yellow cedar or spruce to show off the contrast.
 These paddles, I sell for $350 plus.
 This premium wood cost more and is in very short supply, therefore I have to pass this increased cost on to you the customer.

 Red cedar, especially old growth red cedar, is very brittle and requires a laminate of yellow cedar to increase it’s durability.
-Yellow cedar has been used for years to build fishing boats here on the BC Coast because of its strength and durability in salt water, but it is heavier than red cedar.
+Yellow cedar has been used for years in the construction of fishing boats here on the BC Coast because of its strength and durability in salt water, but it is heavier than red cedar.
 I have made plain yellow cedar paddles and they are heavier than a solid red cedar paddles.
 On the plus side you won’t break a yellow cedar paddle while you are paddling, maybe rolling logs on a beach with your paddle would do it.